munificent/craftinginterpreters/book/types-of-values.md

 ^code values-equal

 First, we check the types.
-If the values have <span name="equal">different</span> types, they are definitely not equal.
-Otherwise, we unwrap the two values and compare them directly.
+If the Values have <span name="equal">different</span> types, they are definitely not equal.
+Otherwise, we unwrap the two Values and compare them directly.

 <aside name="equal">

-Some languages have "implicit conversions" where values of different types may be considered equal if one can be converted to the others' type.
+Some languages have "implicit conversions" where values of different types may be considered equal if one can be converted to the other's type.
 For example, the number 0 is equivalent to the string "0" in JavaScript.
 This looseness was a large enough source of pain that JS added a separate "strict equality" operator, `===`.

-PHP considers the strings "1" and "01" to be equivalent because both can be converted to equivalent numbers, though the ultimate reason is because PHP was designed by a Lovecraftian Eldritch God to destroy the mind.
+PHP considers the strings "1" and "01" to be equivalent because both can be converted to equivalent numbers, though the ultimate reason is because PHP was designed by a Lovecraftian Eldritch god to destroy the mind.

-Most dynamically-typed languages that have separate integer and floating point number types consider values of different number types equal if the numeric values are the same (so, say, 1.0 is equal to 1), though even that seemingly innocuous convenience can bite the unwary.
+Most dynamically typed languages that have separate integer and floating-point number types consider values of different number types equal if the numeric values are the same (so, say, 1.0 is equal to 1), though even that seemingly innocuous convenience can bite the unwary.